IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/git_support.rst

     this is a convention, and older versions of Git call it *master*.
 Branch names should be short, but can contain unicode characters, emojis etc...
-    Branch names can't contain spaces, and have some other minor limitations - BlenderBIM will not allow you to create invalid branch names.
+    Branch names can't contain spaces, and have some other minor limitations - Bonsai will not allow you to create invalid branch names.

 To create a new branch from the current HEAD (ie. the top of the revision list) enter a branch name when committing.
-Leaving this field empty just adds a normal commit without creating a branch, however committing a change to an earlier revision necessarily implies a new branch, so BlenderBIM will insist that you give it a name.
+Leaving this field empty just adds a normal commit without creating a branch, however committing a change to an earlier revision necessarily implies a new branch, so Bonsai will insist that you give it a name.

 Each branch can now be navigated separately in the revision list, to switch